MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md

 - **Option 2.
 Upgrade your plan, and buy a Phone System and a Domestic or International Calling Plan**.

-1. [Switch to a different Office 365 for business plan](http://technet.microsoft.com/library/73318661-8f33-478b-bcc7-fb8d69dbb22a%28Office.14%29.aspx).
+1. [Switch to a different Office 365 for business plan](http://support.office.com/article/73318661-8f33-478b-bcc7-fb8d69dbb22a).
 If you switch to the E3 plan, you also get voicemail.

 2. Buy the **Phone System** add-on.

-3. Buy a [Calling Plans for Office 365](calling-plans-for-office-365.md): you can only buy this after you buy the **Phone System** add-on.
+3. Buy a [Calling Plan for Office 365](calling-plans-for-office-365.md): you can only buy this after you buy the **Phone System** add-on.

     This second option is ideal for businesses with several people who make and receive external phone calls.

 ## Which add-on licenses do I need to buy to get more features?
 <a name="bkmk_whichaddons"> </a>

 With add-on licenses you have a lot of options, which can be really confusing.
-[Contact support for business products - Admin Help](http://technet.microsoft.com/library/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b%28Office.14%29.aspx) and we'll walk you through the options.
+[Contact support for business products - Admin Help](http://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b) and we'll walk you through the options.

 Choose the plan you have below to see the add-on licenses you can buy to get additional Skype for Business and Microsoft Teams features.